"Lavender embodies the warm, protective love of Mother Earth," writes Valerie Ann Worwood in Aromatherapy For the Soul.

-If you want to use lavender essential oil for therapeutic purposes, especially on your skin or on burns, it's important to be sure of the species of lavender.
-Although lavandin has the same calming effect as true lavender, the one use for which you never want to confuse the two is for burns.
+If you want to use lavender essential oil for therapeutic purposes, especially on your skin or on burns, it's important to know the species of lavender.
+Although lavandin has the same calming effect as true lavender, the use for which you never want to confuse the two is burns.
 True lavender helps burns heal but lavandin may make burns worse.

 Also, the quality of the essential oil is affected by how the lavender plant was grown and harvested.
 Depending on the location and the altitude where the lavender plant is grown and the way the plant was harvested, the composition of its oil varies greatly.

 Look for scientific names on the label to know what you are getting.
 Avoid products without a scientific name on the packaging.
 Buy your essential oils only from reputable companies.

 "Lavender is nurturing, supportive, and uplifting," according to The Heart of Aromatherapy.
 The benefits of true lavender (Lavandula angustfolia) include: